ryan-brazeal-ufl/OpenMMS/post_processing/README.md

 pip install scikit-learn
 ```

+**A huge thank-you goes out to all the supporters and contributors of these awesome Python packages!
+This project would not have been possible without these packages providing a solid foundation!**

 <h4>4.
 CloudCompare </h4>
 <p>
 Currently, the OpenMMS project utilizes the inspiring <a href="https://www.cloudcompare.org">CloudCompare</a> open-source 3D point cloud and mesh processing software, for specific visualization and analysis purposes.
 Download and install the latest version of CloudCompare from <a href="https://www.cloudcompare.org/release/index.html">HERE</a>, and use the default installation settings.